 ICHP has worked with partners to publish a guide to population segmentation analysis, one of the key strands making up population health management (PHM).
-Deputy Director of Business Intelligence Andi Orlowski explains the importance of segmentation and PHM to integrated care systems across the UK and how they can help keep people healthy for longer.
+In this post we look at the importance of segmentation and PHM to integrated care systems across the UK and how they can help keep people healthy for longer.

 There is a growing drive within integrated care systems (ICSs) across the country to start delivering a population health management approach to promoting health and wellbeing.
 Here at ICHP we’ve been working with individual ICSs and the primary care networks within them to support the roll-out of PHM, and we’ve also been involved in a recent project to publish a guide to using population segmentation as part of the PHM process.